glasnt/my-cat-identification-service/README.md

 ## Provisioning and inital deployment

 Requires a Google Cloud product with billing enabled.
+Presumes running with a project owner account.

 [Download](https://www.terraform.io/downloads.html) and install Terraform for your platform.
 (For Cloud Shell, get the latest Linux 64-Bit zip URL)